CannedCans/.emacs.d/settings/gmail/README.md

 * `cp .gnus ~/.gnus; cp .authinfo ~/.authinfo`

 Note: You can use .authinfo.gpg instead if you have Emacs set up properly to encrypt the file rather than leaving your passwords in plaintext

+You must have IMAP enabled and have specific labels set to be sent over IMAP